 Remember what happened to Angel?
 Looks like the same thing that happened to the bartender, what a coincidence

 Do you believe Chloe has cancer and that is why she is slowly dying?
 You’re not alone.

-While we are never given direct information that Chloe is HIV positive, we are also never told she has cancer either.
-Most people believe because Chloe is wearing a bandana she must not have hair – and she likely doesn’t – but this doesn’t mean anything since she’s approaching death anyway (in the alternative personality sense) just like Project Mayhem members.
+While we are never given direct information that Chloe is HIV positive, we are never told she has cancer either.
+Most people believe since Chloe is wearing a bandana she must not have hair – and she likely doesn’t – but this doesn’t mean anything since she’s approaching death anyway (in the alternative personality sense) just like Project Mayhem members.
 Tyler would likely refer to her as a “monkey ready to be shot into space.”

 Another less direct, but more symbolic link to Chloe having AIDs is what Tyler says about masturbation.

 “Self improvement is masturbation.
 Now self destruction is the answer.”

 Considering that Chloe presumably contracted AIDs through sex, this offers an interesting connection between self destructing and sexual activity.

 If Chloe has AIDs, there is a possibility this character has some connection to the late Chloe Dzhubil, a prominent transgender AIDs activist.
 This may not have been Fincher’s idea either, considering Chuck Palahniuk is a homosexual man who may have known about Chloe and chosen to build this character around her.
 If nothing else, it’s food for thought and could strengthen the idea that Jack is struggling with his gender identity.